arewadataScience/Machine-Learning-2026/README.md

 <div align="center">

-Made with ❤️ for students learning ML · Summer 2025
+Made with ❤️ by Arewa Datascience Academy

 </div>